Measurement of $\Xi_{c}^{+}$ production in $p$Pb collisions at $\sqrt{s_{NN}}=8.16$ TeV at LHCb: Results

-The ratio is independent of \pt and agrees with the theoretical prediction within one standard deviation.
-The differential ratio of \Xicp to \Lc production is measured as a function of the number of clusters reconstructed in the VELO ($\textrm{N}_{\textrm{clusters}}^{\textrm{VELO}}$) and given in the Supplemental Material~\cite{supp_mat}.
-The ratios are constant as a function of \pt, similarly for the $p$Pb and Pb$p$ data, and the results show no indication of strangeness enhancement.
+The differential ratio of \Xicp to \Lc production is measured as a function of the number of clusters reconstructed in the VELO ($\textrm{N}_{\textrm{clusters}}^{\textrm{VELO}}$) and given in Fig.~\ref{fig:ratio_vc}.
+The ratios are constant as a function of $\textrm{N}_{\textrm{clusters}}^{\textrm{VELO}}$, similarly for the $p$Pb and Pb$p$ data, and the results show no indication of strangeness enhancement.